MicrosoftDocs/Contribute/Contribute/content/metadata.md

 # Metadata for Microsoft Learn documentation

 We use metadata on Microsoft Learn for content analytics reporting, discoverability of content via search, and driving aspects of the site experience.
-Metadata can be applied in the article (in the YAML front matter) or globally in the *docfx.json* file for the repo.
+Metadata can be applied in the article (in the YAML front matter) or globally in the *docfx.json* file for the repo.1

 If you're making an edit to an existing article, you probably won't have to change any metadata.
 However, if you're adding a new article, there are certain required metadata attributes that you'll need to include in the YAML front matter of the file.